 Loss of self-control

-Any individual can face mental illness at any point in life.
-A teenager would face it in the early 20s while someone else might encounter it in their older age.
-The most common symptoms of depression or anxiety among every age group start with behavioral changes.
+These signs and symptoms can be experienced by any individual at any point in life be it teenage, old age or middle age.
+The most common symptoms of depression or anxiety among every age group start with emotional and behavioral changes.

 If you feel any of the above symptoms, then do get professional support before it ends up getting more critical.
 Mental health is as important as physical well-being, and taking the right step at the right time can help you cope up with everything is a better way!